Raquib603/Pycharm_Python_Basic/README.md

-#Here I saved all the basic python codes.
-Also i use this repo for practice on and off
+<h3 align="left">Here I saved all the basic python codes.
+Also i use this repo for practice on and off</h1>